Richard E. Shevitz

 Prior to joining Cohen & Malad, LLP, Richard served as Deputy Attorney General in the Office of the Indiana Attorney General, where he represented the Indiana Securities Division, the Indiana Department of Insurance, and other government agencies both at trial and on appeal, and presented oral arguments before the U.S. Court of Appeals for the Seventh Circuit, the Indiana Supreme Court and the Indiana Court of Appeals.

 From 1987 to 1990, Richard served as Assistant Director of the Legal Affairs Department of the Anti-Defamation League, where he litigated First Amendment cases and civil rights actions.
 In 1988, he represented one of the plaintiffs before the U.S. Supreme Court in American Civil Liberties Union et al v.
 County of Allegheny, 492 U.S. 573 (1989).
-In 1990, he served as co-counsel with Morris Dees of the Southern Poverty Law Center in bringing a wrongful death action against white supremacists who murdered an Ethiopian immigrant in Portland, Oregon, that resulted in a $12 million jury verdict.
+In 1990, he served as co-counsel with the Southern Poverty Law Center in bringing a wrongful death action against white supremacists who murdered an Ethiopian immigrant in Portland, Oregon, that resulted in a $12 million jury verdict.

 Prior results do not guarantee future outcomes.
 Case results vary dramatically depending on specific facts and circumstances.